-It is the policy of the university that all students shall be treated fairly in evaluations made of their academic performance, standing, and progress.
+It is the policy of Northeastern University that all students shall be treated fairly in evaluations made of their academic performance, standing, and progress.
 The university presumes that academic judgments by its faculty are fair, consistent, and objective.
 Students must understand that the substitution of a different academic judgment for that of the original evaluator is a serious intrusion upon teaching prerogatives.

 Nonetheless, the university believes it is essential to provide an appeals mechanism to students who believe that they were erroneously, capriciously, or otherwise unfairly treated in an academic or cooperative education determination.
 This includes claims of misinterpretation or inequitable application of any academic provision of the university’s Undergraduate or Graduate Catalog, Student Handbook, or Faculty Handbook.